mykelalvis/FT/Traveller/Locations/Sectors/Spinward Marches.md

 in starship–borne raids on isolated communities along the frontier were using the world as a base.
-Although the sort of loot that can be obtained by raiding such minor targets is fairly minimal, the risks are also very small, so what are sometimes referred to as ‘spacegoing poultry thieves’ sometimes engage in such activity between more lucrative operations.
+Although the sort of loot that can be obtained by raiding such minor targets is fairly minimal, the risks are also very small, so what are sometimes referred to as 'spacegoing poultry thieves' sometimes engage in such activity between more lucrative operations.
 Be that as it may, the band using a valley high in the Varnis Mountains as a base evaded capture for a long time before finally being eliminated in an action by Naval and Marine